K18192jz/LCD-LogicFlow/README.md

 This is a fully open-source code, and anyone is free to use, modify, or add anything they wish to it.
 If you base your project on this code, please make sure to credit me by mentioning my account.
 This ensures that the original work is recognized while allowing others to benefit from your adaptations and improvements.

-I’m happy to help anyone using this code, Feel free to contact me if you need assistance.
+I’m happy to help anyone using this code, Feel free to contact me if you need assistance👽✨.